 You can apply online by visiting this government webpage.
 You’ll need to have the following documents handy if you’re applying online:

 You can apply in person at your local Service Canada Centre after requesting an appointment.
-You’ll need:
+To do this, you’ll need the originals of the following:

 Apply For Or Renew A SIN Through The Mail